 - So far, the situation of COVID-19 has had a limited impact on our Company in operational and financial aspects.
-The Company has taken preventive actions that allow maintaining the continuity of its operations, considering the impact of this situation. - The study of the transmission facilities valorization for the period 2020-2023, of the National Electric System that regulate mostly the transmission rates in the country, are being prepared in accordance with the law and their results are expected to be published between the last quarter of 2021 and the first quarter of 2022.
+The Company has taken preventive actions that allow maintaining the continuity of its operations, considering the impact of this situation. - The study of the transmission facilities valorization for the period 2020-2023 of the National Electric System that regulate mostly the transmission rates in the country, are being prepared in accordance with the law and their results are expected to be published at the beginning of 2022.
 The application of the transmission facilities valorization study considers the Company's revenues from January 1st, 2020, which implies that in the meantime, the result of previous tariff studies shall be applied until the new tariffs enter into force, whose effects are reflected in the applicable single charge.
-At the closing of these financial statements, the Company continues to recognize revenues according to the previous tariff studies (DS23T and DS6T) pending the publication and the effective date of the new tariff study.
-Due to all mentioned above, the Company has made an estimate of the impact that would have the entry into force of the new tariff study on revenues for the year 2021 and 2020, considering the best information available to date and has proceeded to make a provision of less income as of March 31, 2021 and as of December 31, 2020. - In January 2021, the international risk rating agency Fitch Ratings ratified Transelec's rating in BBB (international) and ratified the classification in AA- (national).
+At the closing of these financial statements, the Company continues to recognize and receiving revenues according to the previous tariff studies (DS23T and DS6T) pending the publication and the effective date of the new tariff study.
+Due to all mentioned above, the Company has made an estimate of the impact that would have the entry into force of the new tariff study on revenues for the year 2021 and 2020, considering the best information available to date and has proceeded to make a provision as of June 30, 2021, and as of December 31, 2020. - In January 2021, the international risk rating agency Fitch Ratings ratified Transelec's classification in BBB (international) and ratified the classification in AA- (national). - On April 30, 2021, the Ordinary Shareholders' Meeting agreed to distribute a definitive dividend for the results of the 2020 period for an amount of MCh\$28,723, which was paid in May 2021.
+The amount corresponds to the legal minimum in agreement to the Sociedades Anónimas Law (consistent with 30% of 2020 Net Income). - On May 28, 2021, Transelec renewed the revolving credit facility by improving its terms and with a new maturity in May 2024.